LAURYMEOW/Credit_Risk_Analysis/README.md

 The following model belongs to the category of Under sample model.
 In these model the size of the majority class is decreased. #### Here we only uses actual data.

-#### -Modelo Cluster Centroids: This model identifies clusters of the majority class the generates synthetic data points, called centroids, that are representative of the clusters.
+#### -The Cluster Centroids model: This model identifies clusters of the majority class the generates synthetic data points, called centroids, that are representative of the clusters.
 Then majority class is then undersampled down to the size of the minority class.
 In the table 3 we can see the model results.

 #### Table 3: